 Sunrise Park Landscape Transformation

-PROJECT DESCRIPTION
+PROJECT DESCRIPTION:

-Daily Acts is collaborating with the City of Petaluma Parks and Recreation Department, to transform a portion of Sunrise Park’s existing lawn into a beautiful water-wise garden with native & climate adaptive plants, pathways, and a rain garden.
+Daily Acts is collaborating with the City of Petaluma Parks and Recreation Department to transform a portion of Sunrise Park’s existing lawn into a beautiful water-wise garden with native & climate adaptive plants.
+Additionally, we are excited to be collaborating with Occidental Arts & Ecology Center for our landscape design and plant selection.

 POTENTIAL PROJECTS FOR SUNRISE PARK: